aldretea118/BIO-410-Final-Project/README.md

 [Phylogenetic Tree](https://github.com/aldretea118/BIO-410-Final-Project/blob/main/Phylogenetic%20Tree.pdf)

 Explain
-- which samples are clearly related to each other
+- From the phylogenetic tree, it appears that the samples that were most closely related to each other were:
+    > 3 & 10, 4 & 11, 9 & 12, 7 & 14, 5 & 12, 13 & 6, and lastly 8 & 1.
 - How many individuals did these 6 samples come from (probably) based on the phylogenetic tree